-For people who find themselves faced with an emergency healthcare situation, your needs are the top priority for Cartersville Medical Center’s Emergency Department staff.
-Our modern, 18-bed emergency center provides a high level of acute care 24 hours a day, seven days a week.
+For people who find themselves faced with an emergency healthcare situation, your needs are the top priority for Cartersville Medical Center's Emergency Department staff.
+Our modern, 30-bed emergency center provides a high level of acute care 24 hours a day, seven days a week.
 We are prepared and trained for a wide variety of medical conditions.
-Almost 50,000 patients come to us for their emergency needs each year.
+Over 50,000 patients come to us for their emergency needs each year.

 - Rapid assessments of patients with heart attack symptoms as well as the latest in heart care including clot-busting agents

 - Rapid assessments of cardiac disease and trauma